MonkeySki/CISE-SPEED/README.md

 # CISE-SPEED

-SPEED is a research database allowing users to find information on papers related to software practisis.
+SPEED is a research database allowing users to find information on papers related to software practices.